-This proposed rule would not impose any additional reporting or recordkeeping requirements on either small or large Oregon and Washington pear handlers.
+This rule will not impose any additional reporting or recordkeeping requirements on either small or large Oregon and Washington pear handlers.
 As with all Federal marketing order programs, reports and forms are periodically reviewed to reduce information requirements and duplication by industry and public sector agencies.